madbarron/docker-php7-laravel5/readme.md

 ---------------------------------

 To install a new laravel instance onto your file system folder, mount a volume and then run:
-`composer.phar create-project laravel/laravel /var/www/laravel --prefer-dist`
+`composer create-project laravel/laravel /var/www/laravel --prefer-dist`

 To test database connection in container
 ----------------------------------------